 - More than 3 drinks a day or over 7 drinks a week (women)

-- Binge drinking on 5 or more days in the past month.
-Binge drinking is defined as 5 or more drinks for men and 4 or more drinks for women on the same day over a short amount of time.
+- Binge drinking is defined as 5 or more drinks for men and 4 or more drinks for women on the same day over a short amount of time for 5 or more days in the past month.

 Other resources to help determine if you have an alcohol addiction include: